Joesher15/4-DOF-crane-control/README.md

 ## Limitations
 - code quality: very much a first-try prototype code.
 - decided to skip the gripper open/close control and visualising as it did not add to the control problem but would've only been for visuals.
 - due to time-constraints, decided to only limit velocity (not acceleration) in the project
+    - besides the simple solution of coding it myself, I would look into using the 'ruckig' library for motion profiling.
 - due to time-constraints, in two places the proper reading of the URDF file was circumvented.
 It might result in unexpected behavior if more links/joints were added (especially in the definintion of the end-effector link)
-- discovered too late that I had not respected the limits on joint positions (as defined in the URDF file) in the API behavior to directly move the joints from the UI.
-Results in faulty behavior.
-Limits are respected however in all forward and inverse kinematic calculations.
+- an implementation error resulting in forward kinematic command from UI only working before a origin shift command is issued.
+Currently once a origin shift command is issued, the control system is always trying to hold the ee position, resulting in forward kinematics request being rejected.
+    -   Would solve by adding a sticky button to the UI if EE position is to be held while origin is shifting.
 - some constant are not well defined in a single place, such as the tolerance used in the inverse kinematics calculations (5cms).

 ## Answers